Carrots News around the World

 The latest research published by the team in the Yorkshire Cancer Research Unit, is the second recent breakthrough in understanding prostate cancer.
 The researchers also gained international recognition in 2005 when they became the first to identify prostate cancer stem cells, believed to be the root cause of prostate cancer.
 More than 10,000 men die annually in the UK from prostate cancer, and almost 41,000 men are diagnosed with the disease each year.

-Jam of colored carrots: method to preserve quality of raw material
+Jam of coloured carrots: method to preserve quality of raw material

 A paper published in the international journal "LWT - Food Science and Technology" shows how to preserve the nutritional properties of carrots using jam.

 Carrots, especially the purple ones, can be considered a healthy food due to their high content of phytochemical compounds.
 However, for some pigmented carrots with interesting sensory characteristics, the higher respiratory activity than common orange carrots reduces shelf-life.

 Therefore, the seasonality and the perishability of the vegetable, suggest the application of a food technology in order to obtain a more stable product over time.
 Among the possible processing methods, the jam making is a good alternative.
 In fact, according to the EC Directive 113/2001, the carrots are considered fruits, so they can be processed and marketed as "jam".